 GRP A8 MKII

-Since the 22 A8 instruments are all sold out, GRP plans another production run in 2 years.
-The GRP A8 MKII, without those few weaknesses of its predecessor, should cost about 8800 Euros (incl.
-VAT, plus shipping).
-Of course, this is no official price, but there you are …
+Since the 22 A8 instruments are all sold out, GRP possibly (!) plans another production run “somewhen in the future”.
+Whether the GRP A8 MKII, without those few weaknesses of its predecessor, will become reality or not – we don’t know.
+But we hope so, of course!

 In the meantime you can consider purchasing the new …

 This is – more or less – half the A8, including the wonderful sequencer.
 The GRP A4 costs 4500 Euros (incl.
 VAT, plus shipping), production starting at the beginning of 2012 and the instruments shipping (ideally) by mid-year.